DON’T LET THE FACT THAT THESE ARE VEGAN SCARE YOU AWAY.

 Blend the following: 2 Cups powdered sugar (sifted if lumpy) 3-6 Tablespoons of water or non-dairy milk.
 Should be on the runny side.

-If you are looking for my post on VEGAN Body Care + Make Up, here it is.
 Search my blog for Fancy Food Thoughts for other recipes!
 Be sure to comment or contact me through my contact form if you have any other questions.